ambernettech/chefdk-fundamentals/scene_05.md

 -

-Here we are including the "setup" cookbook's "setup" recipe.
+Here we are including the "workstation" cookbook's "setup" recipe.

 -

-Here we are including the "apache" cookbook's "apache" recipe.
+Here we are including the "apache" cookbook's "server" recipe.

 -

 Within the default recipe we define the `include_recipe` method and provide one parameter which is the name of our cookbook colon-colon name of our recipe.

-We are interested in having the default recipe for our setup cookbook run the contents of the setup recipe.
+We are interested in having the default recipe for our workstation cookbook run the contents of the setup recipe.

 -

-We can now use chef-client to locally apply the cookbook named setup.
-This will load our setup cookbook's default recipe which in turn loads our setup cookbook's setup recipe.
+We can now use chef-client to locally apply the cookbook named workstation.
+This will load our workstation cookbook's default recipe which in turn loads our workstation cookbook's setup recipe.

 -

-An exercise for you is to update the apache cookbook's default recipe to include the apache cookbook's recipe named apache.
+An exercise for you is to update the apache cookbook's default recipe to include the apache cookbook's recipe named server.

 Then re-run chef-client with a run_list that applies the recipe-open-bracket-apache-close-bracket.